fuse-box/fuse-box/README.md

 ## Backend encapsulation / Bridges

-Exciting concept, in which frontend code shares only the interface of a backend class.
+An exciting concept, in which frontend code shares only the interface of a backend class.
 Calling a bridged class on client will result in seamless ajax / socket call to the backend.
 Having this will allow you to encapsulate sensitive information from public access without sacrificing code readability.

 ## Task runner

 It's always good to have everything in place.
-File watcher, uglifying, production buildes.
+File watcher, uglifying, production builds.

 ## Dev server and HOT module reload